-You must have a W course completed by the end of your fourth semester at Vanderbilt.
-An additoinal W course (or an approved Oral Communication course) must be completed before graduation.
+By the end of your fourth semester at Vanderbilt you must complete your first W course.
+You must complete an additional W course (or an approved Oral Communication course) before graduation.
 Through these courses, you will receive regular writing assignments and feedback to help hone the writing skills most appropriate to your chosen major.